lsst-dm/alert_stream/README.md

 Note well that currently the repo contents are copied into the Docker image on build, so any changes to the code require rebuilding the image if using Docker.

 Also note that consumers with the same group ID share a stream so that only one consumer in the group will receive a message (as in a queue).
+If no group ID is set, the default is $HOSTNAME.
+In Docker, this will be the running container's shortened UUID.

 **On Docker**